|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Vought.
 Delivered to the U. S. Navy (USN) as F4U-1 Corsair bureau number 02723.
-Disassembled and shipped overseas to the South Pacific and reassembled.
+Fuselage code 723 (last three digits of the bureau number).
+Disassembled and shipped overseas to the South Pacific (SOPAC) and reassembled.

-Assigned to the U. S. Marine Corps (USMC) to Marine Air Group 11 (MAG-11) to Marine Fighting Squadron 214 (VMF-214) "Black Sheep".
+Assigned to the U. S. Marine Corps (USMC) to Marine Air Group 11 (MAG-11), Marine Fighting Squadron 214 "Black Sheep" VMF-214.
 No known nickname, nose art or squadron number.

-Arriving over the target area at an altitude of 20,000' to 24,000', the Corsairs from VMF-214 spotted a group of A6M Zeros below and dove to intercept.
-Likely, they spotted a formation of 29 x A6M Zeros from the 253 Kōkūtai.
-Also airborne were 27 x A6M Zeros from 204 Kōkūtai that joined the dog fight.
+Over the target area at an altitude of between 20,000' to 24,000' the formation spotted a group of A6M Zeros and dove to intercept.
+Likely, this was 29 A6M Zeros from the 253 Kōkūtai (253 Air Group).
+Also airborne were 27 A6M Zeros from 204 Kōkūtai (204 Air Group) that joined the dog fight.

-During the air combat, Ashmum was overwhelmed and never seen again.
-When he failed to return, he was listed as Missing In Action (MIA).
-Also shot down soon afterwards was F4U Corsair 17915 piloted by Major Gregory Boyington.
+During the combat, Boyington shot down a Zero from dead astern (his 20th victory) claiming it went down burning, and was confirmed by several other witnesses.
+Afterwards, both Boyington and Ashmum were overwhelmed and never seen again.
+When Ashmum failed to return he was officially listed as Missing In Action (MIA).
+Also lost was F4U Corsair 17915 piloted by Major Gregory Boyington.